TheSafeColony/TheWallet/README.md

 # TheWallet
-Template IOS and Android application from us to you !
+Template IOS and Android Wallet based on Credits Blockchain from us to you !